 Now here’s a pro-tip: Instant gratification is key in any relationship.
 This applies to your customer relationship, too.
 Make sure your introduction is sent to your new subscriber as quickly as possible after signing up; leave it longer than 24 hours and you run the risk of them moving on to a more attentive brand.

 4 Types of Welcome E-mails you should be sending today:

 You may be in doubt now as to what exact theme your welcome e-mail should follow.
-Allow us to give you a hint about the most familiar and effective types of welcome e-mails.
+Allow us to give you a hint about the most familiar and effective types of Welcome Emails Types.

 Offer a Coupon or a Special Discount